solariumphp/solarium/docs/queries/select-query/result-of-a-select-query/component-results/morelikethis-result.md

 * `details`: Each term is an array key associated with the boost value used by Solr.
     Unless you set boost to `true`, this will be `1.0` for every term.
 * `none`: The terms aren't available with the resultset and an exception is thrown if you try and fetch them anyway.

+In order to get interesting terms with the MLT component, the query must be sent to a single shard and limited to that shard only.

 Example
 -------